-You (or your kids) can easily set up an Amazon.com Wish List and share it with friends and family.
-Amazon make this so easy!
+You can easily set up an Amazon.com Wish List and share it with friends and family.
+Amazon makes this so easy!

-Most kids know exactly what gifts they want, so you don’t have to guess or settle for a gift card.
+Most of us know exactly what gifts we would love, so you don’t have to guess or settle for a gift card.
 You can let Amazon do the shipping and include a message with your gift too.

-How to Set Up an Amazon.com Wish List:
+How to Set Up a Wish List on Amazon.com

 You can create a Wish List profile and add items to your registry to keep track of the items you would like to receive.

-- Select Show list profile below your name in the left side of the page.
+Select Show list profile below your name on the left side of the page.

 - Amazon will only use your birthday for Wish List birthday reminders chosen by the customer and to generate information on the site.